 - Direct Measurement: Suitable for simple cases where both mass and volume are easily measurable.

-The choice of principle depends on the sample type (solid, liquid, gas) and the desired precision.
-So, let get to know the density measurement instruments based on these principles.
+The choice of principle depends entirely on your sample type (solid, liquid, or gas) and your desired precision.
+Let’s look at the actual instruments used to measure density based on these principles.

 Types of Density Measurement Instruments